Hiding Faces in Plain Sight: Defending DeepFakes by Disrupting Face Detection: Experiments

-{\bf Limitations.} Our method is specifically dedicated to defending face-swap based DeepFake, which relies on extracting the face region as a critical initial step.
+Our method is specifically dedicated to defending face-swap based DeepFake, which relies on extracting the face region as a critical initial step.
 Therefore, it is not effective for other DeepFake techniques mentioned in related works, such as face editing and entire-face generation, as face detection is not the prerequisite step in their inference or training process.
+As a potential direction for future work, it would be valuable to explore hybrid defense strategies that not only disrupt the face detection pipeline but also interfere with latent facial attribute representations within generative models, thereby improving the generalizability of proactive defense mechanisms.

 Another limitation is that our method focuses on the modern DNN-based face detectors.
 Traditional face detection tools, such as those based on non-DNN machine learning models (\eg, SVMs in Dlib \cite{dlib09}), are difficult to be affected by our method.
 These non-DNN models typically have far fewer parameters than DNN models, making it more challenging to create effective adversarial perturbations.
+In future work, we intend to explore more advanced strategies beyond adversarial perturbation, such as manipulating high-level semantic presentations of facial appearance.
+This may help bypass architectural constraints and extend defense capabilities across diverse detector types.
+While our current method targets DNN-based face detectors, it serves as a proof of concept that proactive DeepFake defense via disrupting the face detection pipeline is both feasible and impactful, offering fresh insight for the community of DeepFake defense.

+Furthermore, our method may be less effective against adaptive countermeasures employed by forgery makers, as discussed in Sec.~\ref{sec:robustness}.
+It is thus our continuing effort to improve the robustness of the adversarial effectiveness.